 - 3-4 Tablespoons ice cold water

-- 1 egg and 1 teaspoon heavy cream for egg wash
+- 1 large cage-free egg + 1 teaspoon whole milk for egg wash

 - 1 quart (4 cups) fresh strawberries